crushed112/nodemailer-netlify-example-1298371928371289371/README.md

 6. Add Environmental Variables
 7. Deploy and view logs at Logs in Left Sidear then Functions then Select example
 8. Set form action / fetch `https://domain.netlify.app/.netlify/functions/example`

+> ![NOTE]
+> If you end up using the deploy to netlify button, you can delete the `deploytonetlifybutton` directory after the first build